10 Easy Ways to Cool Down Your Dog in Summer

 Terri Rodefer is the founder of Tail Wag Wisdom, a blog focused on affordable pet care.
 She likes to say helping pet parents afford and love their animals even more, makes her tail wag.
 As a lifelong lover of all animals and with a background in economics, biology, and marketing, she brings a unique spin to pet care.

-16 thoughts on “10 Ways to Cool Down Your Dog When The Summer Heat Is On”
+18 thoughts on “10 Easy Ways to Cool Down Your Dog in Summer”

 1. Great tips, I wish more people understood summer time dog care.
 It’s so hot here, I’m constantly amazed by the number of people I see walking their dogs in the middle of the day, not a bottle of water in sight.
 My dog Jack used to wear a cooling bandana and it worked well.
 My neighbour’s dog did so much better once she got a cooling vest.